jasonbot/weblog/content/weblog/chains.md

 Now how to get from an `IterableSequence` to an `IterableSequence2`?
 I decided on a top-level function to create [a type called a `Junction`](https://pkg.go.dev/github.com/jasonbot/chains#ChainJunction) to go from a one-typed chainable to a two-typed one.
 Now what if we need a third type?
 This is getting messy.

-This pattern works for simple cases just fine, but it falld down once we get into the variadic world.
+This pattern works for simple cases just fine, but it falls down once we get into the variadic world.
 Go's obviously stunted-on-purpose generics are preventing us from doing this syntactic sugar in a clean way, but it is also suggesting a different way to do it.

 I was in love with my ability to do chained iterators, but they got clunky.
 Go generics only apply to functions and you can't template an interface.
 So while `X.Filter(...).Map(...)` is fun and cute, in Go you're better off doing something like: